 The Braided Streams That Weren’t

 We can learn two very important facts from studying the Lance Formation seismites.
 First, the layers of deformed sediment were still waterlogged by the time the earthquake appeared.
-This means these very thick layers must have been laid down relatively quickly, otherwise the layer would have become too dry and rock hard to deform.
-Second, the Lance Formation was subjected to dozens of similarly-sized earthquakes in rapid succession around the time the HR Bonebed was laid down.
-Such huge earthquakes are generally attributed to the impact of an asteroid or comet, but there is only evidence for one such impact at the top of the Lance Formation, called the Chicxulub impact.
+This means these very thick layers must have formed relatively quickly, otherwise the layer would have become too dry and rock hard to deform.
+Second, the Lance Formation endured dozens of similarly-sized earthquakes in rapid succession around the time the HR Bonebed laid down.
+Scientists generally attributed such huge earthquakes to the impact of an asteroid or comet, but there is only evidence for one such impact at the top of the Lance Formation, called the Chicxulub impact.
 What of the other earthquakes that occurred earlier?
-A more likely scenario is that these earthquakes were caused by movements of the earth’s tectonic plates, perhaps the same ones that formed the Rocky Mountains.
+A more likely scenario is that the movements of the earth’s tectonic plates caused these earthquakes, perhaps the same movements that formed the Rocky Mountains.

 In-depth study of the orientation of fossils and the evidence of water current direction in the sediment entombing them offered additional information.
-Dr. Snyder and his team concluded that the Edmontosaurus did not die where they are buried.
-They were transported by water (likely in the form of an underwater debris flow) in an easterly direction to their final resting place.
+Dr. Snyder and his team concluded that the Edmontosaurus did not die in their current burial place.
+Water (likely in the form of an underwater debris flow) transported their carcasses in an easterly direction to their final resting place.